 In the editor, place the caret at a code statement.

-Make sure the highlighting is enabled and hold the cursor on a particular highlighting marker until a tooltip appears.
+Make sure the highlighting is enabled and hover over a particular highlighting marker until a tooltip appears.
 Then click the tooltip.

 In the popup that appears, you will see the list of unit tests that cover the statement.

 Double-click the desired unit test to open it in the editor.